 The raw cost of treatment is higher in the USA than in many countries, so this influences the cost of insurance.
 There are several reasons for this cost gap:

-- American doctors and nurses enjoy some of the world’s best pay – the average registered nurse in California earns $113,240 – so this also drives up cost.
+- American doctors and nurses enjoy some of the world’s best pay – the average registered nurse in California earns US$113,240 – so this also drives up cost

 Due to the sizeable treatment cost differences, many international insurers – including William Russell – do not cover treatments that take place on American soil as part of our standard policies.

-However, if you’re an American citizen working overseas, then it’s good to know some of our international health insurance policies provide short-term cover for visits of up to 45 or 90 days.
-Find out more about our USA-45 and USA-90 international health policies.
+However, if you’re an American citizen working overseas, then it’s good to know some of our international health insurance policies provide short-term cover for visits of up to 45.
+Find out more about our USA-45 international health policies.

 Administrative factors and health insurance cost